PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 ## 3. Development Integration/Deployment

-If the general image recognition production line meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the general image recognition pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to apply the general image recognition production line directly in your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python-script-integration).
+If you need to apply the general image recognition pipeline directly in your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python-script-integration).

 Additionally, PaddleX provides three other deployment methods, detailed as follows:

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies (especially response speed) to ensure efficient system operation and smooth user experience.
 To this end, PaddleX offers a high-performance inference plugin aimed at deeply optimizing the performance of model inference and pre/post-processing, significantly speeding up the end-to-end process.
 For detailed high-performance inference processes, please refer to [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service Deployment</b>: Service deployment is a common form of deployment in actual production environments.
 By encapsulating the inference function as a service, clients can access these services via network requests to obtain inference results.
-PaddleX supports multiple production line service deployment schemes.
-For detailed production line service deployment processes, please refer to [PaddleX Service Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports multiple pipeline service deployment schemes.
+For detailed pipeline service deployment processes, please refer to [PaddleX Service Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below is the API reference for basic service deployment and multi-language service call examples: